juxor/afaq/markdown/secG1.md

 personality and harms the individual psychologically.

-Spooner argued that it was state restrictions on credit and money (the _"money monopoly"_ based on banks requiring specie to operate) as the reason why people sell themselves to others on the labour market.
+Spooner argued that it was state restrictions on credit and money (the _"money monopoly"_ based on banks requiring gold/silver to operate) as the reason why people sell themselves to others on the labour market.
 As he put it, _"a monopoly of money . . . . put[s] it wholly out of the power of the great body of wealth-producers to hire the capital needed for their industries; and thus